 - you must comply with the UK Forestry Standard - the minimum planting width is 15 metres - the minimum block size is two hectares in any one year.
 Sitka spruce stock must be plants produced from open pollinated seed from seed orchards in the tested category, unless accessing the additional capital grant for use of Sitka spruce produced by vegetative propagation from seed derived from controlled pollinations in 'Parents of Families' in the tested category.
-You must provide a copy of the supplier's document when submitting an initial planting claim (see Forestry Commission Scotland Technical Support for an example document).
+You must provide a copy of the supplier's document when submitting an initial planting claim (see example and template below).
 This should include information such as quantity, the region of provenance and Master Certificate Number.
 See the Forestry Commission's Marketing and Supplying Forest Reproductive Materials for further information - your application must meet the species composition criteria in the table below